f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 In the previous lab you learned how to protect a resource that is already on the Public Internet.

-In this lab we will look at two additional topologies where you can use an AppMesh node to protect a resource that is not directly exposed to the Internet.
+In this lab we will look at two additional topologies where you can use a Customer Edge (CE) to protect a resource that is not directly exposed to the Internet.

 F5 Distributed Cloud AWS VPC Site
 ---------------------------------

-In addition to protecting resources using F5 Distributed Cloud WAF enforcement at an F5 Regional Edge (RE), you can also deploy an AppMesh node that can protect resources that are not directly connected to the Internet.
+In addition to protecting resources using F5 Distributed Cloud WAF/WAAP enforcement at an F5 Regional Edge (RE), you can also deploy a Customer Edge (CE) that can protect resources that are not directly connected to the Internet.

-When we deploy an AppMesh node, we refer to these locations as a Customer Edge (CE).
-In this exercise, we will review the process to deploy a Customer Edge (CE).
-In our existing lab environment, we have already deployed an AppMesh node to establish a CE in our AWS VPC.
+In this exercise, we will review a CE that has already been deployed in an AWS VPC.
 We have also already created a shared F5 Distributed Cloud AWS VPC Site within the Distributed Cloud Console.

-Once an AppMesh node has been deployed as a Customer Edge (CE), it unlocks two additional topologies.
+Once a CE has been deployed, it unlocks two additional topologies.

 #.
 Client -> RE -> CE -> Protected resource